 - p.
 8 clarification of "parsimony" at this point in the paper, the authors have claimed that both normalization and post-perceptual mechanisms are computationally more parsimonious than changes in representations.
 Does this not depend on the specific assumptions made for how each of the three systems is instantiated?

 This is a great question.
 We have added a footnote on p.
 7 that attempts to address it.
-Our claims about parsimony are about the ‘inherent’ complexities of the different mechanisms, and they should hold independent of the specific assumptions made about the models, as long as one compares likes with likes.
+Our claims about parsimony are about the ‘inherent’ complexities of the different mechanisms, and they should hold regardless of the specific assumptions made about the models, as long as one compares like with like.

-For example, in the most general case, normalization requires the computation of a set of statistics (e.g., the mean, or the mean and standard deviation, or …) for at least each cue.
-Changes in representations require the same but separately for each category.
+For example, in the most general case, normalization requires the computation of a set of statistics (e.g., the mean, or the mean and standard deviation, or …) for at least each cue (e.g., VOT or f0).
+Changes in representations, on the other hand, require the same but separately for each category (e.g., the mean VOT for the /d/ category and the mean VOT for the /t/ category).

 Of course, one could design a model of changes in category representations (e.g., only storing the mean of each cue for each category and doing so only over a moving time window of 5 seconds) that is less parsimonious than some other model of normalization (e.g., storing the first 100 statistical moments of each cue and doing so separately for each talker).
-But that is what we mean by comparing likes with likes: for each model of normalization, there is a parallel model of changes in representations that is more parsimonious.
+But that is what we mean by comparing like with like. i.e., For each model of normalization, there is a parallel model of changes in representations that is less parsimonious.

 Line 541: I am not sure that it is useful to send people to the end of the paper at Fig 35 at this point.
 I think the relevant details could be emphasized here, perhaps with a simple schematic, rather than pointing to this more complicated figure that can better be appreciated after reading more of the text.